PySimpleGUI/PySimpleGUI/readme.md

 ## Fun Stuff
 Here are some things to try if you're bored or want to further customize

-**Random colors**
+**Colors - Random and predefined**
 To set a button or text to a random color, use the string `'random'` as the color value.
 You can also call `PySimpleGUI.GetRandomColor`.
 To get a random color pair call `PySimpleGUI.GetRandomColorPair`.
-This returns a tuple containing a random color and that color's compliment. sprint
+This returns a tuple containing a random color and  that color's compliment.

 **Debug Output**
 Be sure and check out the EasyPrint (Print) function described in the high-level API section.
 Leave your code the way it is, route your stdout and stderror to a scrolling window.

-For a fun time, add this line to the top of your script
+For a fun time, add these lines to the top of your script

     import PySimpleGUI as sg
     print = sg.Print

+This will turn all of your print statements into prints that display in a window on your screen rather than to the terminal.

 **Look and Feel**
 Dial in the look and feel that you like with the `SetOptions` function.
 You can change all of the defaults in one function call.
 One line of code to customize the entire GUI.